0

 That disappointment is not an inevitability of the Pokémon booster.

-That the pleasure of opening and the value of what you open are not incompatible.
+That the pleasure of opening and the value of what is opened are not incompatible.

 That collecting with intention is better than accumulating randomly.

-That the cards that last are those that were chosen — not randomly picked from commons.
+That the cards that last are those that have been chosen — not drawn at random from commons.

-That the emotion of the 1999 playground deserves to be accessible in 2026.
+That the emotion of the 1999 schoolyard deserves to be accessible in 2026.

 The story behind the concept